-One of the key utilities consumed by the Company, which is essential to its manufacturing activities and, by extension, its core business, is electricity.
+One of the key utilities consumed by the Company, which is essential to its manufacturing activities and, by extension, its core business, is electricity (Table 9).
 It is consumed by manufacturing and auxiliary equipment, lighting in production halls, repairs of plant and machinery, and is used for administration purposes.
 The Company installed electricity meters on the main electrical busbars located in shop-floor areas.
 This has enabled it to monitor the consumption of electricity by the production department and by the personnel testing customers' equipment on a monthly basis.
 These measures allow the Company to flexibly adjust the capacity contracted from the electricity supplier, depending on its future electricity requirement.
 SECO/WARWICK is thus able to reduce distribution fees charged by the supplier.

-In 2019, the Company purchased new items of equipment (turning machines, milling machines) to replace old and energy-intensive ones.
-Currently, the Company is analysing the possibility of installing solar PV panels to further reduce environmental impacts and generate potential related savings.
+SECO/WARWICK acquired new equipment items (turning and milling machines) to replace old and energy-intensive ones.
+Currently, the Company is analysing the possibility of installing solar PV panels to further reduce environmental impacts and generate potential savings.
+To date, the conceptual design and technical opinion have been drawn up for the project.